 Ms. Fendell holds a BA in History from Ohio University.
 She has been an active parent in the school since its founding in 1979.
 She was the Administrative Secretary for six years, the Administrator for three years, and served on the Board of Trustees for eight years.
 She completed the Rudolf Steiner College Foundation Year through the Extension Program and a one-year apprenticeship in all grades here at the school.
 She has also completed the Remedial Training Program at Rudolf Steiner College.

 Mr. Jackson completed his Waldorf Teacher Training at Emerson College in 1983.
 He taught for 15 years at the Summerfield Waldorf School in Santa Rosa before coming to the San Francisco Waldorf School in 2001.
 He was a class teacher for 11 years and now teaches math, movement, and health.

 Ms. Jaquet grew up in France and Switzerland.
 She graduated in 1987 from the Architecture School of the Swiss Institute of Technology in Zurich.
 She practiced architecture in Europe, Asia and the United States before enrolling in the San Francisco Extension Program of Rudolf Steiner College in 1998.

 Tamar Resnick followed her children into Waldorf education.
 After watching the delight they took in going to school each day, she decided she wanted a Waldorf education as well, and the only way to achieve that would be through teaching the curriculum.
 She holds a certificate in Waldorf Grade School Teaching from Rudolf Steiner College.
 With a B.A. in Liberal Arts from Sarah Lawrence College (with an emphasis on Literature, Studio Art, and World Religions), an M.A. in Art Therapy from University of San Francisco, an M.S. in Clinical Psychology, and 15 years of experience as a psychotherapist, she draws on her diverse background to inform her teaching.
 She enjoys handwork, chalkboard drawing, world mythology, and the antics of her two cats.
-Both of her children, “Waldorf lifers,” are currently attending college.
+Both of her children, “Waldorf lifers,” are college graduates.